SVDinsTN: A Tensor Network Paradigm for Efficient Structure Search from Regularized Modeling Perspective: Numerical Experiments

-\textbf{Result analysis.} Table \ref{FLpertab} reports the \textit{CR} and \textit{runtime} of different methods on representing fifth-order light field data.
-The results show that the proposed SVDinsTN achieves significantly lower \textit{CR} and \textit{time costs} than TR-ALS and FCTN-ALS, which are methods with pre-defined topology.
-For the TN-SS method TN-Greedy, we observe that it fails to exhibit a satisfactory compression (representation) capability.
-This can be attributed to TN-Greedy getting ensnared in a highly unfavorable local optimum during the search process.
-Compared to another TN-SS method TN-Genetic, the proposed SVDinsTN achieves a speed improvement of more than $1000$ times with a comparable level of \textit{CR}.
-This is because TN-Genetic necessitates a significant number of repeated evaluations of the objective function, whereas our method only requires a single evaluation.
+\textbf{Result analysis.} Table~\ref{FLpertab} reports \textit{CR} and \textit{run time} of different methods on fifth-order light field data.
+The results show that the proposed SVDinsTN achieves significantly lower \textit{CRs} than TRALS and FCTNALS, which are methods with pre-defined topology.
+This indicates that SVDinsTN can obtain a more compact structure than the pre-defined one.
+Furthermore, while SVDinsTN requires the determination of diagonal factors alongside TN cores, its iterative process generates progressively simpler structures, enhancing the computational efficiency.
+Consequently, SVDinsTN demonstrates \textit{faster} performance compared to TRALS and FCTNALS.
+Compared to the TN-SS methods, the proposed SVDinsTN achieves \textit{a substantial speed improvement} while maintaining a comparable level of \textit{CR}.
+Remarkably, SVDinsTN achieves an acceleration of approximately $100\!\sim{}\!1000$ times over TNGA, TNLS, and TNALE.
+This is because TNGreedy, TNGA, TNLS, and TNALE adopt the ``sampling-evaluation'' framework, necessitating a significant number of repeated structure evaluations.
+In contrast, SVDinsTN introduces a regularized modeling framework, requiring only a single evaluation.

-\textbf{Impact of the initialization scheme.} We also analyze the impact of the ${\tt shrink}$ operation in the initialization scheme under this experimental setting.
-Figure~\ref{illu_int} presents the runtime comparison of the initial five iterations between SVDinsTN with the ${\tt shrink}$ operation and SVDinsTN without the ${\tt shrink}$ operation in the initialization scheme.
-The results demonstrate that the designed initialization scheme significantly reduces the computational costs in the first several iterations of SVDinTN.
-These findings validate the analysis presented in Section~\ref{Initialization}.
+\textbf{Impact of the initialization scheme.} We analyze the impact of the initialization scheme.
+In Table~\ref{chushitable}, we report \textit{CR} and \textit{run time} of SVDinsTN with different initializations on light field data \textit{Truck}.
+As observed, our initialization scheme achieves lower \textit{CRs} compared to random initialization, while maintaining higher efficiency.
+This corroborates that our initialization scheme can provide a favorable starting point and enhance computational efficiency.
+In particular, even with random initialization, our method achieves significant acceleration compared to other TN-SS methods.
+We further analyze the impact of the $\mathrm{shrink}$ operation in our initialization scheme.
+In Figure~\ref{illu_int}, we present the \textit{run time} comparison of the first five iterations of our method when including and excluding the $\mathrm{shrink}$ operation in our initialization scheme.
+As observed, the $\mathrm{shrink}$ operation in our initialization scheme enables our method to greatly reduce the computational costs in the first several iterations.